How to Trade Copper Online

 A copper futures contract is a legally binding agreement between two parties to exchange a specified amount of copper on a specific date in the future at a predetermined price.

-By trading copper futures, traders can speculate on the price of copper without ever taking ownership of physical copper bullion, provided they close their position prior to the contract's expiration.
+By trading copper futures, traders can speculate on the price of copper without ever taking ownership of physical copper bullion.
+However, futures do have an expiration date, by which time traders must either exit their position, settle the contract or roll it over to another month.

 Copper Options Trading